adamdruppe/arsd/README.md

 11.0 focused on getting breaking changes in before the deadline.
 Some additive features that had to be deferred will be coming in 11.1 and beyond, including, but not limited to:

 	* simpleaudio synthesis
-	* game.d reorganization
+	* game.d reorganization (11.0 marks it broken, then it will restablize later)
 	* minigui drag and drop
 	* simpledisplay touch
 	* ssl server for cgi.d
 	* tui helpers
-	* database improvements
-	* i should prolly rewrite the script.d parser someday but maybe that will be a 12.0 thing
+	* database improvements if I can do it without breakage, if it has major breakage, I'll leave it to 12.0.
 	* click and drag capture behavior in minigui and the terminal emulator widget in particular
 	* more dox
+	* i should prolly rewrite the script.d parser someday but maybe that will be a 12.0 thing

 ## 10.0